perfsonar/docs/install_small_node_details.rst

 Installation Instructions
 =========================

-The :doc:`perfsonar-testpoint <install_options>` bundle can be used to install everything you need to add a low-end node to a centrally managed test mesh with a central measurement archive.
+The :doc:`perfsonar-testpoint <install_options>` bundle can be used to install everything you need to add a low-end node to a centrally managed task template with a central measurement archive.
 See:

 - :doc:`install_centos`
 - :doc:`install_debian`